andreytreyt/team-culture-map/README.md

 #### Principles First
 Theory or complex concepts are introduced first,
-followed by facts, statements, or opinions.
+followed by facts, statements or opinions.
 Messages or reports usually start with theoretical arguments,
 from which conclusions are then drawn.
 Conceptual principles underlying each situation are highly valued.

 #### Practice First
-Facts, statements, or opinions are presented first,
+Facts, statements or opinions are presented first,
 with supporting or explanatory concepts added as needed.
 Messages or reports typically begin with an executive summary or key points.
 Discussions are conducted in a specific, practical manner.